masonelmore/esi/docs/AssetsApi.md

 > []PostCharactersCharacterIdAssetsLocations200Ok PostCharactersCharacterIdAssetsLocations(ctx, characterId, itemIds, optional)
 Get character asset locations

 Return locations for a set of item ids, which you can get from character assets endpoint.
-Coordinates for items in hangars or stations are set to (0,0,0)  --- Alternate route: `/dev/characters/{character_id}/assets/locations/`  Alternate route: `/v2/characters/{character_id}/assets/locations/`
+Coordinates for items in hangars or stations are set to (0,0,0)  ---

 ### Required Parameters